mr4tt/zotbot/README.md

 - [Taito (kanji)](https://en.wikipedia.org/w/index.php?title=Taito_(kanji)&oldid=1167452740) - Taito, daito, or otodo (𱁬/) is a kokuji ("kanji character invented in Japan") written with 84 strokes, and thus the most graphically complex CJK character—collectively referring to Chinese characters and derivatives used in the written Chinese, Japanese, and Korean languages.
 This rare and complex character graphically places the 36-stroke tai 䨺 (wi...

 - [E-meter](https://en.wikipedia.org/w/index.php?title=E-meter&oldid=1169875691) - The E-meter, originally the electropsychometer, is an electronic device for displaying the electrodermal activity (EDA) of a human being.
 It is used for auditing in Scientology and divergent groups.
 The efficacy and legitimacy of Scientology's use of the E-meter has been subject to extensive litigation and in accordance with a federal court order, t...

-- [Shabbos App](https://en.wikipedia.org/w/index.php?title=Shabbos_App&oldid=1169474887) - The Shabbos App claimed to be a proposed Android app to enable Orthodox Jews, and Jewish Sabbath-observers, to use a smartphone on the Sabbath.
-The app was supposed to appear in late 2014.
-Some argued from the outset that this project was nothing more than an elaborate hoax or prank.

 # misc
 - [You Are NOT Dumb, You Just Lack the Prerequisites](https://lelouch.dev/blog/you-are-probably-not-dumb/) - I always thought I was too dumb to understand math.
 During my school years, it was evident to me that for some kids math was easy, and for others like myself: painfully difficult.